 Substance abuse can be defined as overindulgence in or dependence upon an addictive substance, especially illegal drugs or alcohol.
 Substance abuse also includes the use of prescription or over-the-counter drugs for purposes other than those which they are meant to be used, or in large amounts.
 Substance abuse can affect your mental, physical, emotional, and spiritual health, not to mention have a negative effect on your work and daily routine, and cause strain on or damage your relationships.
 After abusing substances for a length of time you can develop an addiction, often described as a disease resulting from changes in brain chemistry caused by compulsive use of those substances.

-Unfortunately, the answer is again yes.
 In the United States, one in six women, and one in thirty-three men have been the victim of rape and an estimated 63,000 children are sexually abused each year.
 Any kind of sexual abuse is considered trauma.
 Survivors can suffer from PTSD and not even realize it, especially when the event happened many years previous.
-This trauma can cause them to try and hide or cover up what their feeling such as: loneliness, isolation, sadness, or depression by self-medicating with drugs, alcohol or abusing prescription or over-the-counter medication.
+This trauma can cause them to try and hide or cover up what they are feeling such as loneliness, isolation, sadness, or depression by self-medicating with drugs, alcohol, or abusing prescription or over-the-counter medication.
 After a while, the compulsive use of those substances can eventually turn into an addiction.
-If you or someone you care about has been the victim of rape or sexual abuse of any kind, please call (RAINN) the National Sexual Abuse Hotline at 1-800-656-4673 to get help today!
+If you or someone you care about has been the victim of rape or sexual abuse of any kind, please call RAINN, the National Sexual Abuse Hotline, at 1-800-656-4673 to get help today!

-The answer is yes.
-It is important to note that incidences of domestic violence are significantly higher in substance abusers than others.
+It is important to note that incidences of domestic violence are significantly higher in substance abusers than in others.
 Domestic violence includes any sort of physical, sexual, or emotional abuse, perpetrated by one partner to another, in a past or current relationship but does also include abuse toward children or elderly in the household.
 It is common for people seeking addiction treatment to have been involved in some sort of domestic violence.
-If you or someone you care about has been the victim of domestic violence, please call the National Domestic Violence Hotline at 1-800-799-7233 to get help today!
+If you or someone you care about has been a victim of domestic violence, please call the National Domestic Violence Hotline at 1-800-799-7233 to get help today.

-The answer is yes!
 Trauma can clearly be linked to addiction.
-Early traumatic experiences can increase risk of substance use disorders because of attempts to self-medicate or to dampen mood symptoms when stress becomes unbearable, overwhelming, and frightening which can lead to addiction.
-If you believe you suffer from both trauma and addiction, it is suggested that you treat both disorders concurrently and possibly seek treatment using the trauma informed care framework.
+Early traumatic experiences can increase the risk of substance use disorders because of attempts to self-medicate or to dampen mood symptoms when stress becomes unbearable, overwhelming, and frightening which can lead to addiction.
+If you believe you suffer from both trauma and addiction, it is suggested that you treat both disorders concurrently and possibly seek treatment using the trauma-informed care framework.

-Trauma informed care can best be described as a program, organization, or system that is trauma informed, realizing the widespread impact of trauma, and understanding potential paths for recovery.
+Trauma-informed care can best be described as a program, organization, or system that is trauma-informed, realizing the widespread impact of trauma, and understanding potential paths for recovery.
 It should recognize the signs and symptoms of trauma in clients, families, staff, and others involved with the system and respond by fully integrating knowledge about trauma into policies, procedures, and practices and seeks to actively resist re-traumatization.
-This type of care environment or services can be very welcoming and engaging for both service recipients and staff!
+This type of care environment is very welcoming and engaging for both service recipients and staff.